betaflight/betaflight.com/docs/wiki/guides/current/Deep-Dive.md

 During a sudden stick input, the quad will respond a bit quicker if Dterm is error seeking because D will not oppose the movement resulting from your stick inputs.
 Whether this is noticeable is unclear, but theoretically it should be a bit more responsive.

-There is a possible downside, however, in that that wobble after sudden stick inputs (e.g. at the end of a roll) may be less of a problem when Dterm is not error seeking.
+There is a possible downside, however, in that wobble after sudden stick inputs (e.g. at the end of a roll) may be less of a problem when Dterm is not error seeking.
 Additionally if the 'kicks' aren't smoothed they can cause noise in motors during stick inputs, reducing efficiency, and since RC smoothing to smooth them out may cause delays or otherwise be problematic, I think Boris is keen to revisit which approach is best.

 It might be useful, purely for testing purposes, if we could select the Dterm calculation mode via a switch, so we could change the functionality in flight to really see if it makes much of a difference.
 Or change it via a CLI parameter.
 Otherwise its a bit difficult to really know which approach is best, you have to reflash with a custom version and then it's not so easy to compare one to the other.